 What is a salary cap?

-Another argument often put in favour of introducing a salary cap is that it will increase the fairness of the competition, for example the current position is that some clubs have huge sums of money meaning they can tempt any player to play for them.
-As other clubs do not have this much money they simply cannot compete in the transfer market.
-If the ability of the big clubs to tempt these players was removed as they cannot pay the huge wages then it may enable more clubs to bid for the services of the payers making the league in theory more competitive.
+A further argument in favour of salary caps is that it will increase the fairness of the competition.
+Not all clubs have huge sums of money to tempt players to play for them, so they cannot compete in the transfer market.
+Reducing the ability of the big clubs to tempt these players with huge salaries enables more clubs to bid for players, making the market more competitive.

 Would a salary cap work in English football?

-A salary cap may work in theory to ensure the fairness of competition and to reduce the possibility of football clubs going bust but there are a number of reasons why this would not work in English football.
+A formal salary cap may work in theory to ensure the fairness of competition and to reduce the possibility of football clubs going under.
+However, there are a number of reasons why this may not, in practice, work in English football including:

-- The discrepancy between English football and the rest of Europe
+- The resulting discrepancy between English football and the rest of Europe

 - The structure of football is already set